Search

 John Walton

-George Bush Intercontinental Airport (IAH) – sometimes referred to as just Houston Airport – is the larger of the city’s two airports.
-To the north of the sprawling city, it’s a major hub for United Airlines.
-The other, William P. Hobby Airport (HOU), is to the south of the city and is mainly used by Southwest Airlines.
+George Bush Intercontinental Airport (IAH) sits about 20 miles north of downtown Houston and is the larger of the city’s two airports.
+It’s a major hub for United Airlines, while its counterpart, William P. Hobby Airport (HOU), sits to the south and is mainly Southwest Airlines territory.

-The 5 IAH terminal buildings stretch across more than a mile of distance, so this is definitely one airport where you really want to know what terminal you’re flying into and out of, especially if you’re arriving from an international flight, traveling with a good amount of luggage or have family members with you.
-Read on more for more expert tips on flying through George Bush Intercontinental Airport.
+The five IAH terminal buildings stretch across more than a mile, so this is definitely one airport where you really want to know what terminal you’re flying into and out of, especially if you’re arriving from an international flight, traveling with a good amount of luggage or have family members with you.
+Read on for my expert tips on flying through George Bush Intercontinental Airport.

 IAH layout

-Terminals C, D and E are also linked to each other by walkway connectors, but you’ll need to use either the subway train or the skyway to travel to or between Terminals A or B.
+Navigating IAH means understanding its unusual layout: five separate terminal buildings stretch in a long line across more than a mile.
+From east to west they’re simply labeled Terminal A through Terminal E, and they’re connected by a pre-security subway train and a post-security elevated Skyway.
+Terminals C, D and E are also linked by walkway connectors, but you’ll need to use either the subway train or the skyway to travel to or between Terminals A or B.

 Arriving at Houston Airport

-Remember, the US does not currently allow checked-through bags from international flights to domestic flights, with very few exceptions, so you will almost surely need to collect and re-check your bags before heading to your onward gate.
+Here’s where it gets confusing: if you’re arriving internationally in Terminal D, you’ll actually end up in the Terminal E arrivals hall after you clear customs.
+And remember, the US doesn’t allow checked-through bags from international to domestic flights with very few exceptions, so you will almost surely need to collect and re-check your bags before heading to your onward gate.

 Security lines and departures at Houston Airport